 Marcia held administrative and conducting/teaching positions with the University of Massachusetts-Dartmouth Department of Music and the Eastman School of Music New Horizons Program where she conducted up to 28 concerts per year.
 For over 40 years, Marcia has given national, state and regional professional development workshops, concert-clinics, and presentations on creativity, engagement, improvisation, composition and commissioning new works, performance anxiety, instrumental techniques, and teaching and learning pedagogies such as comprehensive musicianship, the subject of her doctoral work.
 As an educational consultant for The Commission Project she evaluated that organization’s mission and two core programs.

 A pioneer, she served the NY State Band Directors Association in key leadership roles as founder, steering committee and executive board member, 2nd vice-president, creator and manager of the Regional Workshop Program, and chair of the first band commission.
 For the New York State School Music Association (NYSSMA), she served as a contributor and writer for the NYSSMA and New York State Education Department’s “Music: A Resource Guide”.
 She has adjudicated NYSSMA All-State and Major Organization festivals, and served as a guest conductor for various honor bands.
-Currently she leads the Melody Masters Big Band in Rochester, NY.
+She served as the music director of the Melody Masters Big Band (Rochester, NY) for seven years and currently she performs with the Alphorn Society of Western, NY.
 Marcia holds three degrees in music education: the Ph.D. and M. M. from the Eastman School of Music and the B. M. from Ithaca College.

 Please click on the links below to learn more about Marcia’s experience, and consider how she may support you and your organization.